sambranaivan/CardScriptsWiki/Scripting-Library:-Auxiliary-functions.md

 bool\|Group | aux.SelectUnselectGroup(Group g, Effect e, int tp, int minc = 1, int maxc = 99, function\|nil rescon, int chk, int seltp, int hintmsg, function\|nil cancelcon, function\|nil breakcon, bool cancelable) | Recursion checking and selection.
-(Group g) is the group to check and choose from, with a minimum (int minc) that defaults to 1 if set to nil and maximum (int maxc) that defaults to 99 if set to nil. (function rescon) is the condition to check which is needed fulfill. (int chk) is set to 0 to check and 1 to select. (int seltp) is the selecting player. (int hintmsg) is the HINTMSG that will be displayed on selection. (function cancelcon) is the condition when fulfilled allows you to end selection. (function breakcon) when fulfilled ends the selection automatically. function | aux.seqmovcon(e, tp, eg, ep, ev, re, r, rp) | Condition for effects that make the monster change its current sequence/column. function | aux.seqmovop(e, tp, eg, ep, ev, re, r, rp) | Operation for effects that make the monster change its current sequence/column. effect | aux.SetSkillOp(coverNum,drawless,skillcon,skillop,countlimit,efftype) |  - void | aux.SetUnionState(card c) | See proc_union.lua. bool | aux.SpElimFilter(Card c, bool mustbefaceup, bool includemzone) | Spirit Elimination check to (Card c).
+(Group g) is the group to check and choose from, with a minimum (int minc) that defaults to 1 if set to nil and maximum (int maxc) that defaults to 99 if set to nil. (function rescon) is the condition to check which is needed fulfill. (int chk) is set to 0 to check and 1 to select. (int seltp) is the selecting player. (int hintmsg) is the HINTMSG that will be displayed on selection. (function cancelcon) is the condition when fulfilled allows you to end selection. (function breakcon) when fulfilled ends the selection automatically. function | aux.seqmovcon(e, tp, eg, ep, ev, re, r, rp) | Condition for effects that make the monster change its current sequence/column. function | aux.seqmovop(e, tp, eg, ep, ev, re, r, rp) | Operation for effects that make the monster change its current sequence/column. effect | aux.SetSkillOp(coverNum, drawless, skillcon, skillop, countlimit, efftype) |  - void | aux.SetUnionState(card c) | See proc_union.lua. bool | aux.SpElimFilter(Card c, bool mustbefaceup, bool includemzone) | Spirit Elimination check to (Card c).
 It checks if controller is affected by Spirit Elimination.
 If so, it will only filter in the Monster Zone, otherwise in Graveyard. (bool mustbefaceup) means the filter is not generic (e.g. Banish 1 Dragon-Type monster) opposed to banish 1 monster. (bool includemzone) when set to true will check LOCATION_MZONE by default as opposed to filtering LOCATION_MZONE and LOCATION_GRAVE depending on affected by Spirit Elimination. bool | aux.SpiritReturnCondition(e, tp, eg, ep, ev, re, r, rp) | Auxiliary condition.
 Not used directly by cards, only called by SpiritReturnReg